Zain-Ashfaq/tech241-linux/README.md

 ## Use numeric values to give read + write access to User, read access to Group, and no access to Other

 To use numeric values to give read + write access to User, read access to Group, and no access to Other, use the command: `chmod 640 test.txt`

+# Linux Commands

+- `cat chicken-joke.txt | grep chicken`

+  - This command reads the contents of the file "chicken-joke.txt" and passes it to the `grep` command, which searches for the word "chicken" in the input and displays the matching lines.

+- `apt install tree`

+  - This command installs the "tree" package using the package manager "apt".
+Tree is a utility that displays the directory structure in a tree-like format.

+- `sudo apt install tree`

+  - Same as the previous command, but it runs with administrative privileges (sudo).

+- `sudo apt-get update -y`

+  - This command updates the package lists and upgrades the installed packages on the system.
+The "-y" flag automatically confirms any prompts during the update process.

+- `cd /`

+  - Changes the current directory to the root directory ("/").

+- `mkdir del_temp`

+  - Creates a new directory named "del_temp" in the current directory.

+- `cd del_temp/`

+  - Changes the current directory to the "del_temp" directory.

+- `cd ..`

+  - Moves up one directory level (to the parent directory).

+- `rm -r del_temp/`

+  - Deletes the "del_temp" directory and its contents recursively ("-r" flag).

+- `mkdir funny-jokes`

+  - Creates a new directory named "funny-jokes" in the current directory.

+- `pwd`

+  - Prints the current working directory (full path).

+- `cd ../..`

+  - Moves up two directory levels (to the grandparent directory).

+- `mv chicken-joke.txt funny-stuff/funny-jokes/`

+  - Moves the file "chicken-joke.txt" to the "funny-jokes" directory inside the "funny-stuff" directory.

+- `mv chicken-joke.txt test-del.txt`

+  - Renames the file "chicken-joke.txt" to "test-del.txt" in the current directory.

+- `mv test-del.txt ../../`

+  - Moves the file "test-del.txt" to the parent directory.

+- `mv chicken-joke.txt funny-stuff/funny-jokes/`

+  - Moves the file "chicken-joke.txt" to the "funny-jokes" directory inside the "funny-stuff" directory.

+- `mv chicken-joke.txt ~/funny-stuff/`

+  - Moves the file "chicken-joke.txt" to the "funny-stuff" directory in the user's home directory.

+- `cp chicken-joke.txt bad-joke.txt`

+  - Copies the file "chicken-joke.txt" and creates a new file named "bad-joke.txt" in the current directory.

+- `mv bad-joke.txt ~/`

+  - Moves the file "bad-joke.txt" to the user's home directory.

+- `rm -r funny-stuff/`
+  - Deletes the "funny-stuff" directory and its contents recursively ("-r" flag).

+Processes
+2 types:

+- system processes `ps aux`
+- user processes: `ps`